 Being heavily regulated, purchasing, owning, and possessing firearms can be restricted for some people.
 The common examples of the “Prohibited Persons” include,

-The individual who is convicted of a felony
+- The individual who is convicted of a felony

-The individual convicted for misdemeanor domestic violence
+- The individual convicted for misdemeanor domestic violence

-Having domestic/restraining order issued against
+- Having a domestic/restraining order issued against

-The individual convicted for the offense carries a minimum one-year prison sentence
+- The individual convicted for the offense carries a minimum one-year prison sentence

-The individuals who are “fugitive from justice”
+- The individuals who are “fugitive from justice”

-An addict to controlled substance
+- An addict to a controlled substance

-Unlawful residents or immigrants of the USA
+- Unlawful residents or immigrants of the USA

-Military veteran with a dishonorable discharge
+- Military veteran with a dishonorable discharge

-Can Your DUI Charges Prevent You from Buying and Possessing Guns?
+Can Your DUI Charges Prevent You From Buying and Possessing Guns?

-Drivers convicted with DUI generally don’t get prohibited from owning, purchasing, or possessing firearms.
+Drivers convicted of DUI generally don’t get prohibited from owning, purchasing, or possessing firearms.
 But in some rare DUI cases, you can get this penalty.
 Take a look at the following cases our Morgantown DUI lawyer can handle:

-A person with DUI charges can often have previous convictions of DUI which can result in a felony.
+- A person with DUI charges can often have previous convictions of DUI which can result in a felony.
 For example, if this case is your 3rd DUI in ten years, then it will become a felony.
 This will make you a “Prohibited Person” for possessing a firearm.

-If your DUI case involves an accident, injury, or death, it can become a felony.
+- If your DUI case involves an accident, injury, or death, it can become a felony.
 This will prevent you from possessing a firearm.
 If you are convicted of this charge, then our Morgantown criminal lawyer can help you.

-Unlike civilians, military service members have to follow some strict code of conduct.
+- Unlike civilians, military service members have to follow a strict code of conduct.
 Not following them can bring many adverse consequences which can lead to a dishonorable discharge.
 Generally, DUI doesn’t lead to dishonorable discharge unless this involves aggravated circumstances.
 Hence, even if this DUI charge doesn’t cause the loss of the right to possess a gun for civilians, it might cause this for a military serviceman.

-The fugitive of justice means someone who has failed to comply with the court’s sentence or did not appear at the court and that led to an arrest warrant against them.
+- A fugitive of justice means someone who has failed to comply with the court’s sentence or did not appear at the court and that led to an arrest warrant against them.
 Though the underlying charges of DUI might not cause you to lose the right of possessing a firearm, being a fugitive will do that for you.

 Contact a Morgantown DUI lawyer as soon as possible after the arrest to understand what you must do in such situations.

-Connect with Us Today
+Connect With Us Today